Connor Joe Player Props: Pirates vs. Giants

 Connor Joe At The Plate

-- Joe is hitting .241 with 10 doubles, three triples, five home runs and 18 walks.
+- Joe is batting .242 with 11 doubles, three triples, five home runs and 18 walks.

-- Joe has picked up a hit in 22 of 45 games this year, with multiple hits nine times.

-- In 12 games this season (26.7%), Joe has picked up an RBI, including two games with multiple runs batted in.
+- In 12 games this year (26.1%), Joe has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.